LiquidFeedbackUA/liquidfeedback-android/README.md

 * markupartist actionbar which (already integrated in the project files) can be downloaded [here](https://github.com/johannilsson/android-actionbar),
 * PrettyTime which (already integrated in the project files) can be downloaded [here](http://ocpsoft.org/prettytime/),
 * ViewPagerIndicator which (already integrated in the project files) can be downloaded [here](http://viewpagerindicator.com),

-The app is supported on Android platforms v14 (aka [Ice Cream Sandwitch](http://www.android.com/about/ice-cream-sandwich/)) onwards.

 For more information see the following wiki pages.